patrickasafe/dd-character-sheet/README.md

-# Welcome to my RPG Sheet made on React:
+# Welcome to my RPG Sheet made on React

 This is my personal project aiming to improve my react skill and help RPGs fans using a unique, interactive, responsive and configurable RPG character sheet.
 For now, I'm doing this project using D&D5E, maybe someday other systems.